 Asset Registration Requirements

-Demand Asset registration is submitted directly in the Customer and Asset Management System (CAMS) while initial asset registration for all other asset types begins on the ISO website.
+Demand Asset and DER registration is submitted directly in the Customer and Asset Management System (CAMS) while initial asset registration for all other asset types begins on the ISO website.
 A Market Participant submits a single registration for a Continuous Storage Facility and, except where noted, follows the rules applicable to its component asset types.
 Additional registration requirements are defined in this and other ISO New England Manuals, Operating Procedures, Planning Procedures or the Tariff and must be met prior to an asset being registered with the ISO.

 The ISO will only accept a request to register a new or retire an existing Generator Asset or Load Asset that has been reviewed and signed by the Host Participant for the Metering Domain.
 Any changes to the composition of an existing ARD require the Host Participant’s signature.